 If the story’s true, then bravo for at least one woman out of the millions of mothers in the United States who aren’t as courageous as this woman was.

 Couples in the Philippines don’t believe in family planning.
 They believe in family planting.
 Sorry.
 That’s a joke.
-Really.
-The reason most Filipino families are large has to do with the Filipino culture.
-Birth control has been taught in public schools for several years, but a lot of Filipinos simply can’t afford to pay for it.
-I understand, but I think it’s cheaper to use birth control than it is to raise a baby.
-I could be wrong, though, because there are a lot of kids running around in my little area of the Philippines.
+The reason most Filipino families are large has to do with their culture.
+Even though birth control has been taught in public schools for years, a lot of Filipinos simply can’t afford to pay for it.
+I understand, but I think it’s cheaper to use it than it is to raise a baby.

 Public opinion is obviously different in the Philippines.
-I see women breastfeeding everywhere it seems.
-From within our compound to riding on Jeepneys, there are so many women that seem to have a breast hanging out at one time or another – it almost seems like I see them out more than in.
+It seems like I see women breastfeeding everywhere.
+From within our compound to riding on Jeepneys, there are so many women that seem to have a breast hanging out at one time or another, it almost seems like I see them out more than in.
 Poor people won’t buy formula and I consider that a blessing, not a curse.

 You may hear people referring to the Philippines as a backward and repressed society.
-When it comes to things like this, I’m more likely to believe the American culture is more backward and repressed than Asian culture.
+When it comes to things like this, I’m more likely to believe the American culture is more backward and repressed.
 There are other cultures that are more repressed, requiring practically everything but the hands and the head above the nose to be covered on women, but that’s another subject altogether.